jorge-ramirez-upm/RepTate/RepTate/docs/source/installation.rst

     cd RepTate
     python RepTate.py

 Wait a little, and RepTate should appear on your screen!
+Note that you may need to use ``python3 RepTate.py`` depending on your system

 Take a moment to read the `User Manual <http://reptate.readthedocs.io/en/latest/manual/manual.html>`_.